Background Image for Hero:

 Advice for Funding

-Have a researcher or local high school student who would like to volunteer in your lab?
+Have a researcher who would like to volunteer in your lab?
 Be sure to complete a Volunteer Agreement Form, retain a copy and give a copy to your Departmental Chemical Hygiene Officer.
 A volunteer is defined as someone who is not paid or who is not receiving credit hours and who could be a high school or WVU student, or a visiting scholar or visiting scientist.

 The Office of Undergraduate Research uses the institution-wide course offerings of 297 and 497 (tagged as Research.
 1-6 Hr.
 Independent Research Project) to track undergraduate research in different majors/departments across the institution.